Cortys/comic-backup/README.md

 ### Second possibility

-The second way is without drag-and-drop.
+The second way is without drag-and-drop, https://developer.chrome.com/extensions/getstarted#unpacked

 - In Chrome, click on the settings icon on the right (looks like three vertical lines on top of each other)
 - Select Tools > Extensions